-After years of doctoral research on Anglo-Saxon literature and religious practice, I’ve started this blog in order to share some of the fascinating things I’ve come across, the small things that don’t make it into my formal publications.
+After years of research into Anglo-Saxon literature and religious practice, I’ve started this blog in order to share some of the fascinating things I’ve come across, the small things that don’t make it into my formal publications.
 My favourite posts include:

 - Thinking of Syria in Anglo-Saxon England

 - Keep fit with medieval Pilates

 - An Old English Alphabet: part 1 and part 2

 I mostly write about Anglo-Saxon prayer, liturgy, medicine, and manuscript studies – inevitably, most of my posts revolve around my small group of pet manuscripts – but I sometimes branch out into other subjects, such as Middle English literature, museums and exhibitions, and academic life.
 I have a particular interest in finding connections across cultures and across time.